Managing your levels of stress

 Under high levels of stress, many relationships both at home and at work are put under pressure to the point that they start to breakdown; people under too much stress can also become confused, absent-minded, short-tempered and moody; they can lose the ability to switch off and slow down, often continuously seen on the go.

-By eating a well-balanced diet, can help us by supplying our physical needs with the minerals and nutrients that will help us cope in times of stress.
+Eating a well-balanced diet can help us by supplying our physical needs with the minerals and nutrients that will help us cope in times of stress.
 Another way to help ourselves is exercising to keep fit; if you’re feeling fit, you tend to have a better outlook on life and have more energy reserves when you need it.
 It also helps our recovery times after any physical activity.

 Smoking will place more stress on the body.
 This is because processing the toxic chemicals in our system means that the body has to do more work, which raises the internal stress levels on average between 8% and 10%, which will affect how people feel.
 Another problem with smoking is that stress normally increases the amount people smoke.